 What is a Fuel Pressure Regulator?

-Out of these two sides, one side receives pressure from the fuel rail, and the other side receives boost/vacuum pressure from the inlet port between the inlet port and the throttle body.
-The fuel pressure regulator adjusts fuel pressure based on barometric pressure/drive.
-This allows the injector to maintain a best suitable fuel to boost ratio.
+The fuel pressure regulator contains a diaphragm that has two sides.
+Out of these two sides, one side is used to receive pressure from the fuel rail, and the other side is used to receive boost/vacuum pressure from the inlet port between the inlet port and the throttle body.

 Working of Fuel Pressure Regulator